Skip to main content

 tar xzf ~/openclaw-sessions-backup.tgz -C ~/

-WhatsApp credentials tied to a phone’s linked-device pairing may require re-scanning the QR code on the new host.
-Run openclaw channels logout && openclaw channels login if WhatsApp shows as disconnected after migration.
+WhatsApp credentials tied to a phone’s linked-device pairing may need re-scanning the QR on the new host.
+If WhatsApp shows disconnected after migration, run openclaw channels logout --channel whatsapp && openclaw channels login --channel whatsapp.